RangaAmirapu/Cloud-Adventures/Python/Automation/dirArchival/README.md

- **Archive a given list of source folders and place them in the target directories**
+ **dirArchival.py : Archive a given list of source folders and place them in the target directories**